Updated on December 30, 2014

 Options are listed in order of recommended selection.
 For all options, complete the Insurance Enrollment and Change form and return to your GIC Coordinator.

-Q) I have been laid off and I have fewer than ten years of full-time service (as determined by The State Board of Retirement or my retirement board).
-Therefore, I am not eligible for a state pension.
+Q) I have been laid off and I am not vested in the retirement system and I am not eligible for a state pension.
 What are my insurance options?

 A) You may continue your coverage with some limitations on time and/or benefit levels in one of the following ways:

 - Commonwealth Health Connector health coverage (contact the Health Connector Authority for information and enrollment: 1.877.623.6765):

 - Benefits: A choice of health insurance options with different benefits and prices.
 Depending on which plan you choose, your monthly premium for the Health Connector could be lower than the monthly premium for COBRA or conversion coverage.
 Unlike COBRA coverage, Health Connector coverage does not have a maximum coverage period.
 You can continue coverage as long as you pay your premiums on time.

 - Drawbacks: Benefits may not be as comprehensive as the coverage you had through the GIC.
 If you enroll in Health Connector coverage, you are waiving your right to elect health insurance under the GIC's COBRA or conversion options.
 This option is only available for Massachusetts residents.

 - 39 Week Layoff Coverage for health, life and GIC Dental/Vision (if eligible) insurance.
 Note: at the end of the 39-weeks, you may elect COBRA health and GIC Dental/Vision coverage for 9 additional months of health coverage, for the 18 months total health coverage permitted by COBRA.